common-workflow-language/cwl-v1.2/CONFORMANCE_TESTS.md

 ## Writing a new conformance test

 To add a new conformance test:
-1. Ensure the CWL description you have tests the desired feature or aspect.
+1. Ensure the CWL document you have tests the desired feature or aspect.
 2. Run your test using the CWL reference runner (`cwltool`) or another CWL runner that shows the correct behavior to collect the output, or confirm that validation/execution fails as expected
-3. Add the CWL description and output object to the subdirectory `tests` in this repository.
+3. Add the CWL document and output object to the subdirectory `tests` in this repository.
 4. Fill out a new entry in [conformance_tests.yaml](conformance_tests.yaml) following the [format of the conformance test file](#format-of-the-conformance-test-file)
 5. Send a pull request to [current staging branch for the next revision of the CWL standards](https://github.com/common-workflow-language/cwl-v1.2/tree/1.2.1_proposed) with your changes